-The accompanying balance sheet and financial information as of December 31, 2013 is derived from audited financial statements but does not include all of the financial information and footnotes required by US GAAP for complete financial statements.
+The accompanying condensed consolidated balance sheet as of June 30,2013 is derived from audited financial statements but does not include all of the financial information and footnotes required by US GAAP for complete financial statements.

 The Group uses the United States Dollar ('\$' or 'USD') as its reporting currency.